How to run a 10k with no experience

 We all know exercise is good for us, boosting self-esteem, mood and energy, as well as reducing our chances of heart disease, cancer and depression.
 It's not always as easy as lacing up your trainers and hitting the treadmill, though.
-If you're starting from scratch, exercise can seem intimidating, so how can we fall in love with exercise?
+If you're starting from scratch, working out can seem intimidating, so how can we fall in love with exercise?

 Until around four years ago, I was pretty much a fitness-phobe.
 As someone who was a little overweight, smoked like a chimney and struggled with anxiety, the gym seemed like somewhere that just wasn't for me.
 Jogging was a no-no, considering I could barely run for a bus.

 In 2015, seeing the joy exercise brought family and friends, I decided enough was enough and attempted my first run to see if I couldn't fall in love with exercise too.

 Spurred on, I started exercising with a friend who was training to be a fitness instructor.
 I joined a gym and started trying different classes, with friends and colleagues in tow.
 Two years later, I crossed the finish line at the Brighton Half Marathon, limping, bleeding and swearing, but having raised hundreds for Women's Aid.
 I even do dance classes now, which I'm terrible at, but love.